cillyfly/MXScroll/README.md

 ```Swift
 let child1 = UIStoryboard(name: "Main", bundle: Bundle.main).instantiateViewController(withIdentifier: "ChildViewController")
 ```
-if `UITableView` or `UIScrollView` is in ContentVC, you should conforms to the `MXViewControllerViewSource`
+if `UITableView` or `UIScrollView` is in ContentVC, you should implement `MXViewControllerViewSource`

 ```Swift
 extension ChildViewController:MXViewControllerViewSource{